GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

 - PUT `/API/tickets/{ticketId}/reopen`

-    - Description: Allows to reopen a closed/resolved ticket
+    - Description: Allows to reopen a closed/resolved ticket.
+Upon successful completion of the request, the ticket status will be "REOPENED"
-    - Request body: an optional reason to provide a reason for reopening the ticket.
+    - Request body: an optional reason field to provide a reason for reopening the ticket.

       ```
       {